python-sdbus/python-sdbus/docs/sync_api.rst

         Init will create a proxy to a remote object

         :param str service_name:
-            Remote object dbus connection name.
+            Remote object D-Bus connection name.
             For example, systemd uses ``org.freedesktop.systemd1``

         :param str object_path:
-            Remote object dbus path.
+            Remote object D-Bus path.
             Should be a forward slash separated path.
             Starting object is usually ``/``.
             Example: ``/org/freedesktop/systemd/unit/dbus_2eservice``

         :param SdBus bus:
-            Optional dbus connection object.
+            Optional D-Bus connection object.
-            If not passed the default dbus will be used.
+            If not passed the default D-Bus will be used.

     .. py:method:: dbus_ping()

-        Pings the remote service using dbus.
+        Pings the remote service using D-Bus.

         Useful to test if connection or remote service is alive.